rundeck/docs/docs/administration/configuration/plugins/configuring.md

 ## Configuring Plugins for Use

+### Configuration Management

+As of Rundeck 3.4.0 Configuration for system wide settings can happen in the Rundeck GUI.
+[Read the Configuration Management documentation](/manual/configuration-mgmt/configmgmt.md).

 ### Workflow Steps

 Workflow Step and Workflow Node Step providers are used to define custom steps that